 She Was Present During The Tragic Incident That Felled Her Mother

 Mariska Hargitay's mother was Hollywood actress Jayne Mansfield, a major star in the '50s and '60s who rivaled the popularity of Marilyn Monroe.
-In 1967, Mansfield and Mickey Hargitay (Mariska's father) were in a car that collided with a trailer truck, killing Mansfield as well as her driver Ronald Harrison and her lawyer Samuel Brody.
+In 1967, Mansfield and Mickey Hargitay (Mariska's father) were in a fatal collision with a semi-trailer truck that not only felled Mansfield, but also her driver Ronald Harrison and lawyer Samuel Brody.

-When she did, at 22, she suffered from depression for months, one she made it through with the help of her siblings and her father.
-She has referred to her mother's death as the scar of her soul, while adding that being a mother herself has made her feel closer to own her own mother, even this many years after her death.
+When she did, at 22, she suffered from depression for months, and only made it through with the help of her siblings and her father.
+She has referred to her mother's passing as the scar of her soul, while adding that being a mother herself has made her feel closer to her own mom.

-After Jayne Mansfield's death, Mariska's father, Mickey Hargitay, married a flight attendant named Ellen Siano.
+After Jayne Mansfield's passing, Mariska's father, Mickey, married a flight attendant named Ellen Siano.
 In her 2008 profile on E!
 True Hollywood Story, Mariska describes how she nearly lost a mother yet again only six years after losing her birth mother.

 She's Been A Tireless Advocate For Sexual Assault Survivors

 Hargitay started the organization Joyful Heart in 2004.
-Her work on the show had exposed her to horrifying statistics about real-life sexual assault, and she wanted to do something real for the people who had written her about their actual experiences.
+Her work on the show exposed her to statistics about real-life sexual assault, and she wanted to do something real for the people who had written her about their actual experiences.
 She established Joyful Heart in Hawaii, but it soon developed into a national organization.